-II.A.2.
+- II.A.2.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
+(Core) - II.A.2.a) At a minimum, the program director must be provided with support equal to a dedicated minimum of ten percent FTE for administration of the program.
 (Core)

-II.A.2.a)